jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/control-logic.rst

 * Instructions are fetched and put into the instruction register for processing

     * An instruction set has already been defined
-    * Each instruction's micro codes are known
+    * Each instruction's microcodes are known

         * How the hardware is manipulated for each instruction